datacoves/docs/docs/how-tos/airflow/initial-setup.md

 ![Setup environment services](./assets/environment-stack-services.png)

-## Airflow setup
+## Airflow Configurations
->[!ATTENTION]Changes may need to be made in your project repository to match our defaults.
-The path examples seen below follow our recommended folder structure pattern.
-Please see the recommended [folder structure](explanation/best-practices/datacoves/folder-structure.md).
+>[!ATTENTION] You will need to add folders to your project repository in order to match the folder defaults for Airflow; These folders are `orchestrate/dags` and `orchestrate/dags_yml_definitions`.
+Please see the recommended [folder structure](explanation/best-practices/datacoves/folder-structure.md) for all folder structure recommendations.

 Once you enabled Airflow, click on the `Services configuration > Airflow Settings` tab and configure each of the following fields accordingly: